 Circles are easy to get started and many companies plug them into Employee Resource Groups and Learning and Development initiatives.
 We make it simple to launch and scale your Circles program—and tailor it to your existing diversity and inclusion efforts.
 And it’s all completely free.

 Support to launch and scale

 We provide a step-by-step guide on how to launch and scale Circles at your company, from a kick-off event to introduce Circles and recruit members, to Circle leader training sessions to set your leaders up for success.

-Our online resource library contains everything Circles need to run their meetings, including step-by-step meeting guides, educational videos, and skill-building activities.
+Our online resource library contains everything Circles need to run more than two years’ worth of meetings, including step-by-step meeting guides, educational videos, and skill-building activities.
 Topics include gender bias, mentorship, and negotiation, plus COVID-specific content on juggling work and home life, leading during a crisis, and more.